-1. Set the blacklist mode, but don't add any URLs.
+Set the blacklist mode, but do not add any URLs.
 This allows all sites to be cached except those listed.
 Since the list is empty, all sites are allowed.

 To clear the Edge Cache cache

 The clear action removes all objects from the memory.